A tenant administrator or business group manager selects an Amazon machine image from a list of available images when creating Amazon EC2 blueprints.

 You can select an Amazon machine image provided by Amazon Web Services, a user community, or the AWS Marketplace site.
 You can also create and optionally share your own Amazon machine images.
 A single Amazon machine image can be used to launch one or many instances.

-The following considerations apply to Amazon machine images in the Amazon Web Services accounts from which you provision cloud machines:
+The following considerations apply to Amazon machine images in the Amazon Web Services accounts from which you will provision cloud machines:

+An Amazon machine image can be enabled for some locations in region.
 A private Amazon machine image is available to a specific account and all its regions.
 A public Amazon machine image is available to all accounts, but only to a specific region in each account.

-When the blueprint is created, the specified Amazon machine image is selected from regions that have been data-collected.
+When a cloud blueprint is created, the specified Amazon machine image is selected from regions that have been data-collected.
 If multiple Amazon Web Services accounts are available, the business group manager must have rights to any private Amazon machine images.
 The Amazon machine image region and the specified user location restrict provisioning request to reservations that match the corresponding region and location.

 Use reservations and policies to distribute Amazon machine images in your Amazon Web Services accounts.
 Use policies to restrict provisioning from a blueprint to a particular set of reservations.